Organic Weed Control

 Manual/Mechanical Weeding

-Hoeing is very effective when weeds are just germinating and still small.
-Hoeing involves using a blade like implement to cultivate the soil usually for the purpose of eradicating weeds.
+- Hoeing - Involves using a blade-like implement to cultivate the soil usually for the purpose of eradicating weeds.
+This method is best for young, shallow-rooted weeds and can be quickly employed over larger areas.
+Regular hoeing can prevent weed seedlings from establishing and spreading.
 There are various styles of hoe but the principle is the same.
 Our most popular hoe is the Glaser Oscillating Hoe.
 For small scale field and market garden operations, a wheel hoe is the perfect as it's faster and more efficient.
 We stock Wheel hoes from Glaser and Terrateck.

 Thermal Weed Control